PREVENT NECK PAIN AT WORK

 The brightness of your screen, the size of the font, and the presence of any glare on your screen should be checked.
-It’s a possibility that you move closer to your screen if or when you have difficultly viewing it.
+It's a possibility that you move closer to your screen if or when you have difficultly viewing it.
 This will change your head position and may mean the muscles at your neck and shoulders are strained.
-Check that you can comfortably see everything on your screen when you sit with you back against the backrest of your chair and your feet flat on the floor or footrest.
+Check that you can comfortably see everything on your screen when you sit with your back against the backrest of your chair and your feet flat on the floor or footrest.

 KEYBOARD AND MOUSE POSITION

 Your keyboard and mouse need to be placed at elbow height.
 You need to be able to keep your elbows close to your body as you use your mouse or type.
 Check that the keyboard and mouse are at the edge of the desk.
 You may have to adjust your chair height if you find that you cannot use the keyboard and mouse at elbow height.
 If you need to look at the keys as you type, this could be a potential cause of neck discomfort.
 Try to change up your tasks, use voice commands, and take frequent breaks.